tencentyun/intlcloud-documents/product_new/监控与管理/访问控制/用户指南/用户/消息接收人/新建消息接收人_intl_en.md

 2. On the User List page, click **Create User**.
 3. Click **Create a custom user**.
 4. On the User Type page, click **Receive messages only**.
-4. Enter a username, notes, a mobile phone number, and an email address and choose whether the user is allowed to receive messages via Wechat.
+4. Enter a username, notes, a mobile phone number, and an email address.
 The notes are optional.
 5. Click **Done** to complete the creation.